 We prefer the bite-sized cubes at our house.
 So how do you cut watermelon into cubes?

 First, follow the steps in the above section to cut watermelon into spears.
 Then, turn the stack of watermelon 90 degrees and do the same thing.
 Just like a checkerboard!

 Pro tip: use your knife as a scoop to lift up the cubes into a serving bowl or an airtight container.
 This is a simple way to serve up your fresh cut watermelon.

 And that’s it!
 This ripe juicy watermelon yielded TWO of these large storage containers full of watermelon.
 This best method works on larger watermelons too.

 While you are at it, why not try this in my watermelon feta salad?!

 Or just grab some out of the fridge, like we do, for an easy and cold slice of watermelon.

 What knife to cut watermelon with?

 I recommend a large chef’s knife, well-sharpened and sturdy.
 I recently bought this Cangshan knife set, and I am obsessed (Amazon affiliate).
-But any good quality chef’s knife will work!
+But any good quality, sharp chef’s knife will work!